-SMART Launch Integration
+SMART App Launch Integration

-Smart App Actors
+SMART App Actors

 The following actors are involved in the SMART App Launch process: